anfleury/career-builder/README.md

 The idea for integrating hobbies/interests into consideration for career paths comes from the idea of making yourself a double- or triple-threat by simply being above average in a number of different areas.
 This idea is decribed by the creator of the *Dilbert* comic strip in the quote below.

 > If you want an average successful life, it doesn’t take much planning.
 Just stay out of trouble, go to school, and apply for jobs you might like.
-But if you want something extraordinary, you have two paths:\
+But if you want something extraordinary, you have two paths:
-1. Become the best at one specific thing.\
+>1.
+Become the best at one specific thing.
-2. Become very good (top 25%) at two or more things.
+>2.
+Become very good (top 25%) at two or more things.
 >
 > The first strategy is difficult to the point of near impossibility.
 Few people will ever play in the NBA or make a platinum album.
 I don’t recommend anyone even try.
 >